 On behalf of the NYSDOH, your practice/organization may be contacted by a medical record collection and abstraction vendor, Cotiviti, to review DSRIP/Medicaid patient records.
 Because this is a claims-based audit, Cotiviti may contact a DSRIP participating or non-participating practice or organization.
 The review will occur from November, 2019 – March, 2020.
 The official notice can […]

 This author has yet to write their bio.Meanwhile lets just say that we are proud Kyle Bullis contributed a whooping 28 entries.

 Entries by Kyle Bullis

-Community Partners of WNY (A DSRIP PPS) Spring 2019 Newsletter Now Available!
-The newsletter includes updates on: Cover Story Feature: 4th Annual NYS DSRIP Learning Symposium Features Highlighting: CPWNY By the Numbers The Launch of the Nurse-Family Partnership at Catholic Health and more!
+Community Partners of WNY (A DSRIP PPS) Fall 2019 Newsletter Now Available!
+The newsletter includes updates on: Cover Story Feature: Value Based Viability: Continuing momentum from DSRIP Features Highlighting: Rideshare services for Medicaid Members DSRIP 2.0 and more!
 For the complete quarterly update, access the newsletter by clicking here.